rlawrence41/pubassist/README.md

 3. **Application Structure**
 The structure of the PubAssist application is designed to be easy to navigate and deploy.
 Key directories include:

-**/demo**: Application folder (can be renamed) contains generated SPAs that are available for the web service.
+- **/demo**: Application folder (can be renamed) contains generated SPAs that are available for the web service.
 This will be the root directory for your web application.
-**/<appresourceName>:** Contains the files necessary to execute the SPA for the resource.
+- **/"resourceName":** Contains the files necessary to execute the SPA for the resource.
-**/generator:** Contains the code used to generate SPAs for each resource.
-Kept separate to avoid problems with the live application.
+- **/generator:** Contains the code used to generate SPAs for each resource.
+Generated SPAs are kept in this folder to avoid problems with the live application.
-**/config**: Contains configuration files for setting up the application environment.
+- **/config**: Contains configuration files for setting up the application environment.

 ## Usage
 Once installed, PubAssist is ready for use out of the box.
 You can log in to the application via the web interface and begin managing your business operations.
 The system does not require any customization or tailoring for basic functionality, making it easy to deploy in a variety of environments.